 Avengers: Infinity War is a thrill ride that makes the audience deal with a lot of information, but also a lot of emotions: you’ll laugh, you’ll cry, you’ll be scared to witness what will happen to your favorite heroes.

-And that’s exactly what we asked for, in a long time.
+And it’s precisely what we asked for, in a long time.

-Don’t get me wrong: Avengers: Infinity War ain’t a perfect movie.
-There’s some exposition, there are some convenient facts put there (the characters know useful stuff but we don’t know how they know it types of things) to just keep the flow going, and maybe not all narrative parts work equally.
+Don’t get me wrong: Avengers: Infinity War isn’t a perfect movie.
+There’s some exposition, there are some convenient facts put there (the characters know useful stuff, but we don’t know how they know it types of things) to keep the flow going, and maybe not all narrative parts work equally.

 But I waited for this movie for 10, long years.
 And while it is just the Season Finale, I can’t do anything but praise and love as much as I can Avengers: Infinity War.

-Maybe down the line, I will change my position, but for now, let me enjoy the moment, while I start waiting for the sequel (which title won’t be revealed at the end of the credits).
+Maybe down the line, I will change my position, but for now, let me enjoy the moment, while I start waiting for the sequel (there’s no title reveal in the credits).

 PS: see it in IMAX.
 The 3D is nothing short of spectacular.